Staff Reporter

 Commercial operations of the trucks with a safety driver are set to launch “any week now,” VAS Head of On-Road Solutions Sasko Cuklev said during a Nov.
 19 presentation.

-The first batch of 25 autonomous trucks — configurations of the redesigned Volvo Trucks North America flagship VNL semi launched in January — were built at VTNA's New River Valley production plant in Dublin, Va.
+The first batch of 25 autonomous trucks — configurations of the redesigned Volvo Trucks North America flagship VNL semi launched in January — was built at VTNA's New River Valley production plant in Dublin, Va.

 Aurora’s technology was factory installed.
 It will be “a quality-assured product,” Cuklev told reporters during the presentation in Greensboro, N.C., adding: “It is not an upfitting.”